khartis/Portfolio/README.md

-## Ian Curtis Oduori Porfolio
+## Ian Curtis Oduori Portfolio

-# Portfolio
+# Brief Introduction

+Hi, I'm Ian, an IT graduate with a profound interest in technology and dedication to solving complex problems.

+## Objective
-Hi, I'm xyz and this is my Cyber Security Portfolio.
-I am currently seeking a challenging position that leverages my [mention key skills] and allows me to contribute to the dynamic field of cybersecurity.
+My Journey in IT Support has led me to develop a passion for Cyber Security and I am currently seeking a challenging position that leverages my Blue teaming skills and allows me to contribute to the dynamic field of cybersecurity.
 I am eager to join a forward-thinking organization where my skills and enthusiasm for security can make a meaningful impact.

 # Project Overview